A Birthday to Remember in Wisconsin: Lucy’s First Marshfield Clinic Visit

 Love this girl.

-We took her to Applebees to celebrate her first day of doctor apts. under her belt (the biggest and best for this town) and soaked her in as she told us every word she could think of that starts with “A” with her Nanny McPhee smile.
+Who knew this girl could be such a fun travel companion after hours on end of crying in the car for so many years?
+We took her to Applebee’s to celebrate her first day of doctor appointments under her belt and soaked her in as she told us every word she could think of that starts with “A” with her Nanny McPhee smile.

 12 Comments